 Contact the embassy or consulate of your home country in the U.S. for information on passport renewal processes.

-You will need a valid travel signature on your I-20/DS-2019 from the Coordinator of International Student Services in order to re-enter the United States.
+You will need a valid travel signature on your I-20 from the PDSO in order to re-enter the United States.
 We will also look over your immigration documents and ensure that your SEVIS record is in “Active” status.

-If you have any questions or concerns regarding travel, you are encouraged to speak with the Coordinator of International Student Services several weeks prior to your departure.
+If you have any questions or concerns regarding travel, you are encouraged to speak with the PDSO several weeks prior to your departure.
 There is always risk involved with international travel.
 However, you can reduce your risk by planning ahead and carrying the proper documentation.
-More information regarding travel while you are in the U.S. can be found here.

 While in the U.S., you are required to obey all federal, state and local laws.
 You are also bound by policies stated within the Eureka College Student Handbook.
 Be sure you are familiar with these laws and policies before arrival.